Interviewed by Serenity Dieufaite

 Abigail Cloud:

 I did.
 I was very involved in that process as a grad student.
-Karen Craigo and Michael Czyzniejewski like they involved all us grad students in the planning and the creating.
-We were all on sort of micro committees to get things done cuz it was our first time too with that big of an event.
-And it was still small, but it was you know learning the planning at a university.
+Karen Craigo and Michael Czyzniejewski involved all us grad students in the planning and the creating.
+We were all on sort of micro committees to get things done because it was our first time, too, with that big of an event.
+And it was still small, but it was, you know, learning the planning at a university.
 Like learning the offices and people that you need to talk to.
-And figuring out what the structure was going to be like you know getting, getting the guests locked down.
+And figuring out what the structure was going to be like, you know, getting, getting the guests locked down.
 All that kind of stuff.
 So it was, it was pretty detailed, pretty intense.

 Interviewer: